Hot-bulb engine: Uses

-The reliability of the hot bulb engine, their ability to run on many fuels and the fact that they can be left running for hours or days at a time made them extremely popular with agricultural, forestry and marine users, where they were used for pumping and for powering milling, sawing and threshing machinery.
-Hot bulb engines were also used on road rollers and tractors.
+The reliability of the hot-bulb engine, their ability to run on many fuels and the fact that they can be left running for hours or days at a time made them extremely popular with agricultural, forestry and marine users, where they were used for pumping and for powering milling, sawing and threshing machinery.
+Hot-bulb engines were also used on road rollers and tractors.

-J. V. Svenssons Motorfabrik, i Augustendal in Stockholm Sweden used hot bulb engines in their Typ 1 motor plough, produced from 1912 to 1925.
-Munktells Mekaniska Verkstads AB, in Eskilstuna, Sweden, produced agricultural tractors with hot bulb engines from 1913 onwards.
-Heinrich Lanz AG, in Mannheim, Germany, started to use hot bulb engines in 1921, in the Lanz HL tractor.
+J. V. Svenssons Motorfabrik, in Augustendal in Stockholm, Sweden, used hot-bulb engines in their Typ 1 motor plough, produced from 1912 to 1925.
+Munktells Mekaniska Verkstads AB, in Eskilstuna, Sweden, produced agricultural tractors with hot-bulb engines from 1913 onwards.
+Heinrich Lanz AG, in Mannheim, Germany, started to use hot-bulb engines in 1921, in the Lanz HL tractor.
 Other well known tractor manufacturers that used bulb engines were Bubba, Gambino, Landini and Orsi in Italy, HSCS in Hungary, SFV in France, and Ursus in Poland (who produced the Ursus C-45, a direct copy of the 1934 Lanz Bulldog D 9506, after World War II).

-At the start of the 20th century there were several hundred European manufacturers of hot bulb engines for marine use.
+At the start of the 20th century there were several hundred European manufacturers of hot-bulb engines for marine use.
 In Sweden alone there were over 70 manufacturers, of which Bolinder is the best known; in the 1920s they had about 80% of the world market.
-The Norwegian Sabb was a very popular hot bulb engine for small fishing boats, and many of them are still in working order.
-In America, Standard, Weber, Reid, Stickney, Oil City, and Fairbanks Morse built hot bulb engines.
+The Norwegian Sabb was a very popular hot-bulb engine for small fishing boats, and many of them are still in working order.
+In America, Standard, Weber, Reid, Stickney, Oil City, and Fairbanks Morse built hot-bulb engines.